-The Citizen Transportation Advisory Committee (CTAC) will serve as an advisory committee to the HRTPO Board and will provide public input to the HRTPO Board on transportation issues.
+The Community Advisory Committee (CAC) will serve as an advisory committee to the HRTPO Board and will provide public input to the HRTPO Board on transportation issues.

 The Freight Transportation Advisory Committee (FTAC) will advise the HRTPO Board on regional freight transportation requirements.

 At a minimum, a Metropolitan Planning Area (MPA) must cover the urbanized area and contiguous geographic areas likely to become urbanized within the next 20 years.
-Currently, the cities of Chesapeake, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach, and Williamsburg; the counties of Isle of Wight, James City, and York; and a portion of Gloucester County are included in the MPA.
+Currently, the cities of Chesapeake, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach, and Williamsburg; the counties of Isle of Wight, James City, and York; and a portion of Gloucester County, Franklin (city), and Southampton County are included in the MPA.

 Transportation has a direct and personal impact on the population of a region and is of critical importance to economic vitality and quality of life.
 Across the country, the costs of needed improvements to the transportation system far exceeds the funding available to address those needs and difficult decisions must be made regarding the use of scarce transportation dollars.
 This is our community and the funds to be used are primarily our tax dollars, so it is important that we all be involved in the transportation planning process.
 Taking advantage of public involvement opportunities provided by the HRTPO is just one way to get involved in the process.